scastlara/ppaxe/README.md

 ```

 In order to use the package you will need a StanfordCoreNLP server setup with
- the [Protein/gene Tagger ]("https://compgen.bio.ub.edu").
+ the [Protein/gene Tagger](https://compgen.bio.ub.edu).
 By default, it will assume it is available at localhost:9000.
 If you want to change the address you can do it as follows:

  ```py
 from ppaxe import core